-Why can regular traders not use the opposite side of the road to fill the market if there are empty pitches eg On Sundays there are sometimes 7 empty pitches in a line.
+5. Why can regular traders not use the opposite side of the road to fill the market if there are empty pitches eg On Sundays there are sometimes 7 empty pitches in a line.
 Regular traders to have seniority.
-Matt Steele Traders have the use of vacant pitches, to the right or to the left of where they stand, all in accordance with consideration of the 60% rule, in the Traders Terms & Conditions Can the Council confirm the 5 pitch rule is going to carry on?
+Matt Steele Traders have the use of vacant pitches, to the right or to the left of where they stand, all in a with consideration of the 60% rule, in the Traders Terms & Conditions Il in accordance 6.
+Can the Council confirm the 5 pitch rule is going to carry on?
 Matt Steele This will continue at the Operations Manager's discretion.
-Could the Council ensure Graham & John Wallington and SAST members are consulted, informed and listened to when discussing and making decisions about markets?
-There is a monthly meeting on the first Tuesday of every month at which traders' views can be aired through their representatives Community Toilet scheme - Richmond Council operates a community toilet scheme whereby they pay businesses £600 per year to offer toilets to members of the public.
+7. Could the Council ensure Graham & John Wallington and SAST members are consulted, informe and listened to when discussing and making decisions about markets?
+Matt Steele There is a monthly meeting on the first Tuesday of every month at which traders' views can be through their representatives be aired 8.
+Community Toilet scheme - Richmond Council operates a community toilet scheme whereby they pay businesses £600 per year to offer toilets to members of the public.
 It may be possible to look into closing the current toilets and ask say 30 businesses in the area to provide toilets at a cost of £18k.
-There would be signage and administrative costs on top of this and I am not clear who owns the current toilets and what could be done with that building.
-However, it should be possible to make a saving on the £70k currently raised by the traders and the monies would be going straight back to local businesses.
-Philip Murphy Tom Ulickson suggested, by email, that the Council officers in charge of the market make link s with South Bank University.
-Masters students in business could write their dissertations on the market and how its decline could be arrested / marketing improved.
-The students could do some useful work researching and comparing East Street with other markets and learn from these how they have been successful.
-I would also recommend writing to Southwark College and GCSE / A Level business studies students.
-Again they could do a project on the market.
-While less polished this would generate a useful perspective from the In response to Mr Beedell, Councillor Gurling explained that legislation required Councillors elected a Leader should serve for four years, however the incumbent might wish to resign or might lose support.
-Councillor Gurling explained that Southwark had a referendum on whether to have a directly elected Mayor four or five years ago, and the majority decided against.
-Tom Ulickson commented, by email, that he would fully agree with the comments in the meeting that a social enterprise / cooperative type body should be set up to work for the good of the market as a whole and that there are funding pots that can be accessed by this type of body. at each nem to d Please see the following page. pitches eg Ön Sundays there are sometimes 7 empty pitches in a line.
-Regular traders to have seniority.
-Traders have the use of vacant pitches, to the right or to the left of where they stand, all in acc with consideration of the 60% rule, in the Traders Terms & Conditions Can the Council confirm the 5 pitch rule is going to carry on?
-This will continue at the Operations Manager's discretion.
-Could the Council ensure Graham & John Wallington and SAST members are consulted, informed and listened to when discussing and making decisions about markets?
-There is a monthly meeting on the first Tuesday of every month at which traders' views can be through their representatives Community Toilet scheme - Richmond Council operates a community toilet scheme whereby they pay businesses £600 per year to offer toilets to members of the public.
-It may be possible to look into closing the current toilets and ask say 30 businesses in the area to provide toilets at a cost of £18k.
-There would be signage and administrative costs on top of this and I am not clear who owns the current toilets and what could be done with that building.
-However, it should be possible to make a saving on the £70k currently raised by the traders and the monies would be going straight back to local businesses.
-Tom Ulickson suggested, by email, that the Council officers in charge of the market make link Bank University.
-Masters students in business could write their dissertations on the market and decline could be arrested / marketing improved.
-The students could do some useful work resecomparing East Street with other markets and learn from these how they have been successful also recommend writing to Southwark College and GCSE / A Level business studies students. could do a project on the market.
-While less polished this would generate a useful perspective young on the market and how the market could reconnect to this group.
-In response to Mr Beedell, Councillor Gurling explained that legislation required Councillors e Leader should serve for f
+There would be signage and administrative costs on top of this and I am not clear who owns the current toilets and what could be done with that building However, it should be possible to make a saving on the £70k currently raised by the traders and the monies would be going straight back to local businesses.
+9. Tom Ulickson suggested, by email, that the Council officers in charge of the market make ling Bank University.
+Masters students in business could write their dissertations on the market at decline could be arrested / marketing improved.
+The students could do some useful work recomparing East Street with other markets and learn from these how they have been success also recommend writing to Southwark College and GCSE / A Level business studies student could do a project on the market.
+While less polished this would generate a useful perspection. and how its searching and sful.
+I would ts.
+Again they 10. young on the market and how the market could reconnect to this group.
+In response to Mr Beedell, Councillor Gurling explained that legislation required Councillors elected a Leader should serve for four years, however the incumbent might wish to resign or might lose support.
+Councillor Gurling explained that Southwark had a referendum on whether to have a directly 11. lelected Mayor four or five years ago, and the majority decided against.
+Tom Ulickson commented, by email, that he would fully agree with the comments in the meeting that a social enterprise / cooperative type body should be set up to work for the good of the market as a whole and that there are funding pots that can be accessed by this type of body.
+12. Matter arising from the minutes (page 2): the response to the Public Question on the Sustainable Communities Act, as follows: 'Details of the Act were presented at each of the thematic partnerships which make up the Southwark Alliance, asking them to engage with stakeholders(including hard to reach groups or communities) and encouraging them to submit proposals.'
+What were the proposals?
+(Mr Beedell) niel by Please see the following page.